-We do not employ any staff directly but obtain services from Novogen under a services agreement.
-We have incurred losses since inception and expect to incur operating losses and generate negative cash flows from operations for the foreseeable future as we expand research and development activities and move our drug candidates into later stages of development and incur expenses for the OVATURE trial.
-As of June 30, 2007, we had accumulated losses of \$39,321,000.
+We do not employ any staff directly but obtain services from Novogen under a services agreement and other third party service providers under various contract arrangements.
+We have incurred losses since inception and expect to incur operating losses and generate negative cash flows from operations for the foreseeable future as we expand our research and development activities.

+As of June 30, 2008, we had accumulated losses of \$51,731,000.